 The Foundation and FMC’s Certificate Holders, along with generous donor Jill Kettela, gave Navajo patients new tools to make these kinds of decisions by funding palliative care videos that integrated Navajo culture and language in presentations on common healthcare conversations.

 The videos, which are used at Flagstaff Medical Center, Verde Valley Medical Center, Chinle Comprehensive Health Care Facility, and Banner Health facilities, have received a positive response from healthcare providers—nurses and care coordinators frequently request the videos—and patients and families alike.

 “Our patients tell us the videos are beautiful and informative,” Kennedy said.
 “We have been grateful to have a tool to allow many family members to learn about these care decisions at their convenience.”
 She notes the videos are important tools to get personalized conversations—the cornerstone of patient care—started.

 Learn more about how you can help empower patients.

 About Flagstaff medical center Certificate Holders

-Flagstaff Medical Center (FMC) has relied on its Certificate Holders advisory group to help shape its future for more than 60 years.
-The group's members, comprised of area civic leaders and major donors from a range of disciplines, serve as an advisory group and individual advocates for FMC, Northern Arizona Healthcare, and the Foundation.
+Flagstaff Medical Center has relied on its Certificate Holders advisory group to help shape its future for more than 60 years.
+The group's members, comprised of area civic leaders and other community members, serve as ambassadors and individual advocates for FMC, Northern Arizona Healthcare, and the Foundation.